 The Jobs Market

 Salaries in IT roles vary according to candidate experience, location, and supply and demand.
-Salaries have increased in Dublin and slightly in Cork over the past couple of years but there has not been a significant increase in salaries in the MidWest.
+Salaries in Dublin are higher than other locations in Ireland as the cost of living is higher there.

 There are a number of different career paths available to an IT graduate.
-A range of typical career paths are:
+Some typical career paths are:

 Junior Developer --> Senior Developer --> Team Lead --> Technical Lead/Software Architect/IT Manager